-- 1. Turn the key to operate the electric starter to start the engine.
+- 1. Set throttle to 1/2 throttle position and turn the key to operate the electric starter to start the engine.
 Release the key when the engine starts. - If the engine does not start immediately, do not crank for more than 10 seconds at a time.
-Allow 60 seconds for the starter motor to cool down between starting attempts to prevent the starter motor from burning out. - 3.
-If the choke is ON when the engine starts, gradually back it off until the engine runs with no choke at all.
+Allow 60 seconds for the starter motor to cool down between starting attempts to prevent the starter motor from burning out.